 The Rocca Sforzesca (Imola’s fortress), which dates back to the 13th century, is the most imposing building of the urban landscape.
-The complex, open to the public, hosts a rare collection of ancient weapons and a prestigious exhibition of medieval ceramics.
+The complex, open to the public, hosts a rare collection of ancient weapons and a prestigious exhibition of ceramics from Middle Ages and Reinassance periods.
+Thanks to a visitors path guided by augmented reality, Leonardo Da Vinci will lead visitors to the discovery of Sforza Fortress.
 From the top of the building you can take in a 360° view of Imola’s territory, from the plain to the Apennines.

-Among the many noble palaces of the historical centre (a lot of them open to the public), Palazzo Tozzoni stands out with its splendid furnishings and its perfect state of conservation.
-Particularly interesting are the cellars of the mansion, hosting a rich collection of historical objects and tools of the local rural culture.
+Among the many noble palaces of the historical centre, Palazzo Tozzoni is worth a visit: it stands out with its splendid furnishings from VIII and IX century and its perfect state of conservation.
+The inside of Palazzo Tozzoni tell the story and life of the aristocratic family who lived here for over five centuries.
+Particularly interesting are Barocchetto and Impero apartments and the cellars of the mansion, hosting a rich collection of historical objects and tools of the local rural culture.

-On the first slopes of the Apennines lays the racetrack which has made Imola a well-known town all around the world.
-The “Circuito Enzo e Dino Ferrari”, built in the 50s, still welcomes sporting events of international importance and it is an obligatory stop for those who want to completely understand the character of the town.
+On the foothills of the Apennines lays the racetrack which has made Imola a well-known town all around the world.
+Enzo and Dino Ferrari Racetrack, built in the 50s, still welcomes sporting events of international importance and it is an obligatory stop for those who want to completely understand the character of the town.

 The Hospital Pharmacy, inaugurated in 1794 and largely intact with regards to furnishings and decorations, is a fascinating example of a 18th century pharmacy, enriched by the decorated vaulted ceiling and by 457 antique majolica vases displayed in carved wooden cabinets.